Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Overview.md

 Typically, a widget encapsulates a set of isolated and focused business logics in which users can conduct a task.
 A widget is not only visually interactive with the user, but can also connect to server side resources such as map services from ArcGIS Server or ArcGIS Online.

-An ArcGIS WebApp Builder widget must extend the `BaseWidget` class (BaseWidget.js).
-By extending the `BaseWidget` class, a new JavaScript class is recognized by the ArcGIS WebApp Builder's `WidgetManager` as a deployable widget.
+An Web AppBuilder for ArcGIS widget must extend the `BaseWidget` class (BaseWidget.js).
+By extending the `BaseWidget` class, a new JavaScript class is recognized by the Web AppBuilder for ArcGIS's `WidgetManager` as a deployable widget.

 For more details, see the walkthrough for developing a widget.